Home

 We go through more detailed descriptions of these four phases on separate pages:

-Here, we would like to emphasize some aspects of the project cost.
-During the first two phases, we create the so called accumulative project costplan.
-It could look like this:
+In this section, fundamentals of project management, we would like to emphasize some aspects of the project cost.
+During the first two phases, we create the so-called accumulative project cost plan.

-Under ideal conditions we would expect the real accumulated project cost being virtually the same as planned in definition and planning phase.
-In an ideal world, we would be able to implement the project plan without changes or additional work being necessary.
-But the reality of project implementation is different in our world.
-We are not able to plan for each and every eventuality, sometimes things go wrong we never could think of, let alone plan for.
-Additionally, our resources for project planning are usually limited, so that we more or less consciously remain a little rough and vague with parts of our project plan until signing any contract.
+But the reality of project implementation is different.
+We are not able to plan for every eventuality, sometimes things go wrong we never could think of, let alone plan for.
+Additionally, our resources for project planning are usually limited, so we more or less consciously remain a little vague with parts of our project plan until signing any contract.

 What are the reasons for this phenomenon?